 As for Japan itself.
 It is a fascinating place.
 The architecture just blows me away and the food just tickles my taste buds.
 It is great to finally try some authentic Japanese food outside of sushi.
 After years of eating at Japanese restaurants abroad I realize I never tried any of the tasty Japanese delicacies outside of the standard maki rolls.
 In the last few days we’ve tried; dumplings, gyoza, katsudon, ramen noodle soups, okonomiyaki, takoyaki, pacific saury, silken tofu, home made miso soup, capelin, and the list goes on.

 And so with the theme of Asian food, today I share with you a recipe for marinated Asian pork tenderloin.
 I randomly came up with the ingredient combination for the marinade and wasn’t sure how the pork would turn out but I was pleasantly surprised.
 The Asian pork tenderloin was super tender and delicious, just yum!

-Pork Tenderloin marinated in Asian flavored and roasted to perfection.
+Asian Pork Tenderloin marinated in Asian flavors and roasted to perfection.
 Serve drizzled with marinade reduction and green onions.

 - 1/3 cup soy sauce

 - 2 tablespoons sesame oil

 - 1 tablespoon brown sugar

 - Combine all ingredients in a large bowl except for the pork.